Jay Kashkin, MD

 Today, Dr Kashkin treats "kids" from four weeks of age to 95 years with allergic disorders including food allergies, eczema, asthma and asthma in the competitive athlete (Dr Kashkin has asthma and played baseball in college).
 Additionally, he cares for patients with immune deficiencies, recurrent infections and urticaria and angioedema.

-Dr. Kashkin lives in Northern NJ with his wife of 37 years Mindy, and they have a 26 year old son Harrison who lives and works in Manhattan.
+Dr. Kashkin lives in Northern NJ with his fiance Nancy.
 Dr Kashkin's hobbies include working out, marshal arts; including Krav Maga, He also loves electric guitar and traveling.
-He is die-hard Yankees, Duke and Ranger fan.
+He is die-hard Yankees, Giants and Rangers fan.